 The launch of the SpaceX Falcon 9 spacecraft capable of carrying 25 tons costs $ 28 million.
 SpaceX estimates that the Starship rocket could cost much less, up to $ 2 million per launch.
 However, a 12-hour flight from California to Japan in a C-17 Globemaster III currently costs $ 312.000.

 To this cost must be added that of an aerial refueling tanker such as the Stratotanker KC-135.
 Nevertheless, even with the best estimates, currently transporting cargo rockets would cost four times more than sending the same cargo by plane.

 However, cost isn't everything, especially when bullets are flying.
-Although space transportation is still too expensive to become a peacetime military activity, if the Transportation Command and SpaceX come up with a plan to quickly prepare and launch cargo rockets, this could become a useful alternative during a possible war.
+Although space transportation is still too expensive to become a military activity in peacetime, if the Transportation Command and SpaceX come up with a plan to quickly prepare and launch cargo rockets, this could become a useful alternative during an eventual war.